 As the incineration of the magazines begins, it becomes evident that the act of burning, by the very nature of fire, is giving birth to a new form of visual reality.
 Engulfed in the flames, each page becomes an odd, animated spectacle, a continuing flow and interaction of all the elements with each other.
 Reproductions, text, photographs, paper, ashes, smoke are dancing in the flames until they disappear and a new spectacle emerges on the steel grating—the stage of Savonarola, a performance now directed by the fire itself.

-Gregory Perkel, who was born in Ukraine in 1939, studied art in Moscow and moved to the United States in 1977, is an established conceptual artist who challenges the value systems of market economy.
+Gregory Perkel was born in Ukraine in 1939, studied art in Moscow and moved to the United States in 1977.
+Perkel is an established American Conceptual artist working in a variety of media.
+His work critiques the value systems of market economy and those found in the art world.
 Over the years Perkel has developed his own unique structural language to interrogate diverse themes often working with source material and manipulating imagery to transform it into something totally new.
 In this way, he inhabits existing material, bending it to his will to form an original and sometimes unexpected narrative of his own (re)construction, creating new versions of a story every time.
-Among his conceptual installations are Consumed in Taplin Gallery, Arts Council of Princeton, N. J. (2010), Manuscripts of the Cardboard Culture in Hunterdon Museum of Art, N.J.
-(2007), Artist Against The State: Perestroika Revisited in Ronald Feldman Gallery, New York, N.Y.
-(2006).
+Among his conceptual installations are Consumed, Taplin Gallery, Arts Council of Princeton, Princeton, NJ (2010), Manuscripts of the Cardboard Culture, Hunterdon Art Museum, Clinton, NJ (2007), Artist Against The State: Perestroika Revisited, Ronald Feldman Gallery, New York, NY (2006).
 Gregory Perkel lives and works in New Jersey, USA.

 "Experiencing his creations can be like traveling through time." __From OK Harris gallery statement, 2002

 *Perkeland is an art production enterprise founded and operated by Gregory Perkel